nicwest/site/content/posts/fear-of-shipping.md

 I get together with other developers and we exchange war stories.
 Each cock up explained to one another in detail, warnings against use of a technology or practice, fables for the next person not to follow in their footsteps.
-Their scars become my scars, my paranoia is no longer linear, it compounds with each new developer I talk to.
+Their scars somehow become my scars, and my paranoia is no longer increasing linearly, it's compounding with each new developer I talk to.

+Safety nets? -> Employers? -> Industry? -> ???